-During 2020-21 the Audit Committee comprised four members of the Corporation.
+During 2021-22 the Audit Committee comprised five members of the Corporation.
+During the year, the Committee also appointed a co-opted member with audit expertise.
 The Committee operates in accordance with written terms of reference approved by the Corporation, and the Post 16 Audit Code of Practice.